-Realizing your PC or laptop might be infected with a virus or malware is worrying, but with careful and decisive action, removing a virus is quicker and easier than you might think.
+Realizing your PC, Mac, or laptop might be infected with a virus or malware (malicious software) is worrying, but with careful and decisive action, removing a virus is quicker and easier than you might think.

-- Pop-up messages that appear out of nowhere and are hard to get rid of
+- Pop-up messages that appear out of nowhere and are hard to remove

-- You can hear the sound of the hard drive in constant action
+- The sound of the hard drive in constant action

-If your PC or laptop does have a virus, take the following actions (we have Mac info at the bottom of the page):
+If your PC or laptop does have a virus, take the following actions.
+(You’ll find Mac info at the bottom of the page.)

 #1 Remove the virus

-While you're in Safe Mode, you should delete your Temporary Files using the Disk Cleanup tool:
+While you're in Safe Mode, delete your temporary files using the Disk Cleanup tool:

-Deleting these files might speed up the virus scanning you’re about to do and could even get rid of a virus if it was programmed to start when your computer boots up.
+Deleting these files might speed up the virus scanning you’re about to do.
+Deleting your temporary files may even get rid of your malware if it was programmed to start when your computer boots up.

 There are two types of scanners that can detect and delete computer viruses and malware: real-time and on-demand:

-- An on-demand operating system scanner, like Microsoft Safety Scanner, needs to be run manually each time you want to scan.
+- An on-demand operating system scanner such as Microsoft Safety Scanner must be activated manually each time you want to scan.

 Using both types of scanner might be necessary to remove the virus.
-So if you don’t have a virus scanner installed, this is the time to reconnect to the internet and download it.
+If you don’t have a virus scanner installed, this is the time to reconnect to the internet and download one.

 If need be, remove a virus manually

-Some viruses must be removed manually.
-You should only attempt this if you are experienced at using the Windows Registry and know how to view and delete system and program files.
+Some malware must be removed manually.
+You should only attempt this if you are experienced with using the Windows Registry and know how to view and delete system and program files.
 If you’re not sure, contact an IT expert who specializes in removing viruses.

 #2 Recover or reinstall any damaged files or software

-Assuming the scan detected and removed the virus, you might need to reinstall any files or programs that were damaged by the virus.
+Assuming the scan detected and removed the virus, you might need to reinstall any files or programs that were damaged.